jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

     }
 ```

-We recognize that this involves boilerplate, so we are considering some language design options to simplify this further.
+We recognize that this involves boilerplate, so we are considering some language design options to further simplify this.

 ### Consuming an async enumerable with cancellation